 Talk with a Reading police brutality lawyer to learn more about your options for pursuing your legal case.
 The sooner you do so, the sooner you can hold the people who hurt you responsible for their actions.

-How a Reading Police Brutality Attorney Can Help You
+How a Reading, PA Police Brutality Attorney Can Help You

 Successfully pursuing a police brutality claim requires a great deal of legal work and considerable knowledge and experience.
 Reading police brutality attorney Brian J. Zeiger can help you with your case by: